oliver-ode/Algorithmic-Coding/README.md

 # Algorithmic-Coding
 This repository has lots of my solutions for the CCC and other algorithmic coding problems.
 The solutions will be in Python 3 or Java.
 More of the solutions coming out will be in Java as I have transitioned languages.

 A directory for all of the files is in the DIRECTORY.md file.
-All of the questions are in QUESTIONS.md.

 This has some complete and incoplete solutions for several different algorithmic challenges as listed below:
 - CCC